-Family Cars That Can Save You More Fuel
+Family Cars That Can Save You More Fuel In 2023

 A family car that doesn’t use up too much gas is always a welcome feature for car owners, especially parents.
 Nowadays, living on a budget can be a tough balancing act, especially if you have a family of your own.
 Saving a few pesos on your gas bill can mean more money for other important things, such as better food for your family, extra cash to add to your investments or buying your dream home earlier.
 The benefits are endless, if you think about it.

 One of the best ways to save up on gas is to buy fuel efficient cars.
 In fact, buying a vehicle that is 10 miles per gallon more efficient in consuming fuel can help you save a lot of money over time.
 The trick is knowing which family cars give you the best mileage.

 Here are the top 10 most fuel efficient family cars according to DOE’s 2016 Fuel Efficiency Test**

 10. SUV – Kia Sportage (Diesel) – 20.6km/L

 |Monthly fuel cost (Assuming 1,000km per month)||₱2,652.00 - ₱7,058.00|

 If you are in the market for a fuel-efficient crossover, then you should look into Kia Sportage.
 This car’s interior is as good as it gets, with premium materials wherever you look.
 It also has ample room for storage during out of town trips or a grocery run.